Watts, Los Angeles

 Watts is a neighborhood in southern Los Angeles, California.
 It is located within the South Los Angeles region, bordering the cities of Lynwood, Huntington Park and South Gate to the east and southeast, respectively, and the unincorporated community of Willowbrook to the south.

 Founded in the late nineteenth century as a ranching community, the arrival of the railroads and the construction of Watts Station saw the rapid development of Watts as an independent city, but in 1926 it was consolidated with Los Angeles.
 By the 1940s, Watts transformed into a primarily working class African-American neighborhood, but from the 1960s developed a reputation as a low-income, high-crime area, following the Watts riots and the increasing influence of street gangs.
 Watts has become a predominantly Hispanic neighborhood with a significant African American minority, and remains one of the most impoverished neighborhoods in Los Angeles despite falling crime rates since the 1990s.
 Notable civic activities by residents of Watts include the "Toys for Watts" toy drive, the Watts Christmas parade, and the "Watts Summer Games" athletic tournament, as well as a local theatre and a dance company, in an effort to improve the neighborhood.

 Watts is noted internationally for the landmark Watts Towers by Simon Rodia, which are a Los Angeles Historic-Cultural Monument and also listed on the National Register of Historic Places.
 The neighborhood has also been featured or referenced in numerous forms of media, particularly West Coast hip-hop music, and movies and television shows set in Los Angeles.

 History

 Founding

 The area now known as Watts is situated on the 1843 Rancho La Tajauta Mexican land grant.
-As on all ranchos, the principal vocation was at that time grazing and beef production.
+As on all ranchos, the principal vocation at that time was grazing and beef production.

 There were household settlers in the area as early as 1882, and in 1904, the population was counted as 65 people; a year later it was 1,651.
 C.V.
 Bartow of Long Beach was noted as one of the founders of Watts.